• Skip to primary navigation

 • This homemade Pizza Sauce takes less than 25 minutes to make!

-This delicious sauce is a replica of the famous Ginger Sauce Benihana copycat recipe you love so much.
-Great with steak, veggies or rice!
+This Asian-inspired sauce is a replica of that famous ginger sauce recipe (a Benihana copycat!) you love so much.
+This no-cook recipe goes great with steak, veggies, rice or seafood dishes!

 Print Pin Rate